SohaT7/MechaCar_Statistical_Analysis/README.md

 The statistical test we would use to test the hypothesis will be a multiple linear regression model, which can help us determine which factors (i.e. which independent variables and their combination in our collected dataset) have the highest (and significant) correlation with the listed selling price for the car.

+## Summary
+To summarize the results, the independant variables that have an effect on the dependant variable miles per gallon (mpg) are vehicle_weight, spoiler_angle, and All-Wheel Drive (AWD).
+The design specifications that the variance of the suspension coils not exceed 100 pounds per square inch (PSI) are met by all lots, lot 1 individually, and lot 2 individually; lot 3 does not meet these design specifications.

+The manufacturing lots which are statistically different from the mean population are lot 3 only.
+The t-tests run on lot 1, lot 2, and all lots yields results signifying that these lots are not statistically different from the mean population.
+Lot 3 is statistically different from the mean population, while lot 1, lot 2, and all lots do not have a statistically significant difference when compared to the mean population.

+A future statistical study can compare the performance (based on key factors) of the prototype car with cars manufactured by other companies.
+This can be done by determining if the prototype is fairly priced based on its performance (measured by key factors).
+A multiple linear regression will help identify which independent variables (key factors) have the highest correlation with the dependant variable (the listed selling price).

 ## Contact Information
 Email: st.sohatariq@gmail.com